 You can never have enough of what you don’t really need.
 And money can never solve issues that are not related to money.

-So, how do you coach clients who are wealthier than you?
+So, how to coach clients who are wealthier than you?

 Dig deeper than anyone has ever gone with them.
 Explore their secret doubts and their deepest fears.
 Then remind them of their own mortality—because there are only two real truths in this world: